 Missouri does conform with Federal law in regards to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

-Missouri does not conform with Federal law for using a 529 plan for student loans, yet.
-This may change before tax filing.
+Missouri does conform with Federal law for using a 529 plan for student loans.

 Non-Qualified Distributions Taxes, Penalties, Recapture